-To access this, you will need your WA Student number and a password.
+To access your ATAR, you will need your WA student number and a password.
 Initially, the password is preset, with instructions on the TISC login screen.
 For advice regarding university admission, phone TISC on 9318 8000 or email info@tisc.edu.au.